MEming/Device-Firmware-Update-OTA-Bluetooth-Low-Energy/README.md

 Xamarin PCL based over the air device firmware update service for Atmega series

-This repository allows atmega328p chip update firmware by IOS and Android.
+This repository allows atmega328p chips to update its firmware by using HM-10 BLE module with IOS or Android.

 Using HM-10 bluetooth low energy module (ble with the same characteristics and service as hm-10 can be used)
 # SETUP